-Counting residents within only the city limits, Shanghai ranks second in the world with over 24 million residents.
+Counting residents only within the city limits, Shanghai ranks second in the world with over 24 million residents.
 In comparison, New York City has yet to reach 10 million residents.

-Asia is home to the most densely populated cities and simultaneously the most sparsely populated regions on earth.
+Asia is home to the most densely populated cities and simultaneously, the most sparsely populated regions on earth.
 Crowded spaces and lack of personal privacy are among the top complaints by travelers in Asia.

 Macau Has the Highest Population Density